-Here are all the winners from the BAFTAS 2020 - rolling list
+Here are all the winners from the BAFTAS 2020

-The BAFTAs takes place in London tonight (February 2) with the nominations led by Joaquin Phoenix’s Joker.
+The BAFTAs took place in London tonight (February 2), recognising the best in British and international film over the last 12 months.

-The comic book movie is up for 11 awards at this year’s awards ceremony, with The Irishman, Once Upon a Time… in Hollywood and 1917 among the other leading films.
+Going into the evening, Joaquin Phoenix’s Joker led the nominations with 11 nods at the ceremony.
+However, it turned out to be the night of 1917, with the war movie picking up seven awards, including Best Film, Outstanding British Film, and Best Director for Sam Mendes.

-Elsewhere, Marriage Story‘s Scarlett Johansson and Adam Driver are up for Leading Actress and Leading Actor respectively, with the former facing competition from the likes of Jessie Buckley (Wild Rose), Saoirse Ronan (Little Women) and Charlize Theron (Bombshell).
+Joker, meanwhile, took home three trophies – Leading Actor for Joaquin Phoenix, Original Score, and Casting.
+Elsewhere, Parasite won Film Not In The English Language and Best Original Screenplay, while Renee Zellwegger collected the award for Leading Actress for her role in Judy.

 The winners of the BAFTAs 2020 are as follows: